 03 of 05

 Not all types of green algae are detrimental to your aquarium.
-Many aquarists cultivate some forms of the Caulerpa type macroalgae in their tanks or refugiums to reduce nitrates, phosphates, and other toxins and as a food source for Tangs.
+Many aquarists cultivate some species of the Caulerpa macroalgae in their aquarium or refugium to reduce nitrate, phosphate, and other toxins and as a food source for Tangs.

 04 of 05